alchemycodelab/computer-setup/prework/mac/5_eslint.md

 ### Congratulations!

-Type `node -v` in your git/bash console.
+Type `eslint -v` in your git/bash console.
 If it shows you some numbers, take a screenshot screenshot to submit as proof that you got this working

 It should look something like this: